-History teaches us to think critically about the world and how it is shaped by personalities and events.
+History teaches us to think critically about the world and how personalities and events shape it.
 It encourages us to draw parallels between past and present, and to learn from previous mistakes; to quote Martin Luther King, “We are not makers of History – we are made by History”.

 Lessons are interesting and fun, and we use a wide variety of teaching methods, activities and resources to make history a stimulating and challenging subject.